 - 60 ml water

-- 100 g coconut oil (or any other oil that you prefer)
+- 100 g coconut oil, (or grapeseed oil)

 - 150 g ground almonds

 - 120 g dark muscovado sugar, (or rapadura or coconut sugar)

-- 40 g cacao powder
+- 40 g cacao powder, (or cocoa powder)

-- 1 tsp baking powder
+- 1 teaspoon gluten-free baking powder

-- 140 ml oat milk (or any plant-based milk)
+- 140 ml oat milk, (or any plant-based milk)

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract